-Download or listen on iTunes
+Listen or download on iTunes

-Listen outside of iTunes
+Listen outside iTunes

 Ari Whitten: Hey there.
 Welcome back everyone this is Ari Whitten, and welcome back to the Energy Blueprint podcast.
 Today I have with me Dr. Jack Wolfson, who is a board-certified cardiologist and a fellow of the American College of Cardiology.